Symmetry-Protected $\alpha$-Attractor Hybrid Inflation in Supergravity and Constraints from ACT DR6 and DESI DR2: Introduction

 Hybrid inflation~\cite{Linde:1993cn} occupies a special place in this landscape.
-Its dynamics proceed along a quasi-flat valley in a multi-field potential and terminate when an orthogonal “waterfall’’ field becomes tachyonic, ending inflation abruptly.
+Its dynamics proceed along a quasi-flat valley in a multi-field potential and terminate when an orthogonal ``waterfall'' field becomes tachyonic, ending inflation abruptly.
 This built-in exit mechanism avoids ambiguities in slow-roll termination and enables controlled symmetry breaking in the post-inflationary phase.
-Embedding hybrid inflation in supergravity (SUGRA) introduces the familiar $\eta$-problem: order-one corrections from the Kähler curvature can spoil flatness~\cite{Copeland:1994vg,Dvali:1994ms,Binetruy:1996xj,Halyo:1996pp}.
-The framework of $\alpha$-attractors provides a geometric solution~\cite{Kallosh:2013yoa,Kallosh:2013hoa,Ferrara:2013rsa,Galante:2014ifa,Linde:2015uga}.
-Here the inflaton spans a hyperbolic manifold (Poincaré disk or half-plane), whose negative curvature stretches field space near the boundary, flattening a wide class of potentials after canonical normalization.
-The resulting E- and T-models predict $n_s\simeq1-2/N$ and $r\simeq\mathcal{O}(\alpha)/N^2$, exhibiting remarkable universality and UV insensitivity.
+Embedding hybrid inflation in supergravity (SUGRA) introduces the familiar $\eta$-problem: order-one corrections from the K\"ahler curvature can spoil the flatness of the inflaton potential~\cite{Copeland:1994vg,Dvali:1994ms,Binetruy:1996xj,Halyo:1996pp}.
+The framework of $\alpha$-attractors provides a geometric way to control this problem~\cite{Kallosh:2013yoa,Kallosh:2013hoa,Ferrara:2013rsa,Galante:2014ifa,Linde:2015uga}.
+In these models the inflaton spans a hyperbolic manifold, usually represented by the Poincar\'e disk or half-plane, whose negative curvature stretches the canonical field range near the boundary and flattens a wide class of potentials after canonical normalization.
+The resulting E- and T-models predict